shivannis/xandr-docs-public/xandr-docs/articles/monetize/creative-rotation-standard-line-item-and-guaranteed-delivery-line-item.md

 ---
-title: Creative Rotation (Standard Line Item and Guaranteed Delivery Line Item)
+title: Creative Rotation
 description: In this article, find information on what creative rotation is and how it works for standard line items and guaranteed delivery line items. ms.date: 10/28/2023
 ---

-# Creative rotation (Standard line item and guaranteed delivery line item)
+# Creative rotation

+> [!IMPORTANT]
+> This document describes the creative rotation feature for standard line items and guaranteed delivery line items.
+For information about creative rotation for augmented line items, see [Creative Rotation (ALI)](creative-rotation-ali.md).

 When multiple creatives of the same size are trafficked to a line item or campaign, you can set a creative delivery strategy using the **Creative Rotation** settings.